 When he was living in Singapore in 2004, he was tutoring a boy in English.
-Every Saturday, the boys mum would drop him to Andrews house for a lesson.
+Every Saturday, the boy’s mum would drop him to Andrews’s house for a lesson.

-After a series of tutoring sessions the woman gave Andrew a cheque.
-Smiling, she gushed about her family’s latest overseas holiday, and expressed how happy she was that Andrew was helping her son.
+After a series of tutoring sessions, the woman gave Andrew a cheque.
+Smiling, she gushed about her family’s latest overseas holiday and expressed how happy she was that Andrew was helping her son.
 The check she wrote was for $150.
 I’m sure by this point Andrew thought about opening his own tutoring business or becoming part of a tutoring franchise like Huntington learning center, after all, why not if the money could be that good?!

-When Andrew to deposit the cheque i the bank, it bounced.
+When Andrew to deposit the cheque in the bank, it bounced.
 And this occurrence happened regularly.
 How could this be, wasn’t she rich?

 In this era of instant gratification, buying something after saving for it (instead of buying it using a credit card) is seen by many consumers the world over as being so 1930s.
 But this is the attitude that has led to people having mountains of debts today.

 Apart from wanting instant gratification, many people in debt today have a common tendency to overextend themselves.
 Research conducted by Thomas J Stanley, author of the millionaire next door, found that most U.S. homes valued at a million dollars or more (as of 2009) were not owned by millionaires.
 Instead, the majority of million-dollar homes were owned by non-millionaires with large mortgages and very expensive tastes.3 In sharp contrast, 90 percent of those who met the defined criterion to be a millionaire-having a net worth of more than $1 million-lived in homes valued at less than a million dollars.